 Use differentiation to ensure a better fit between the capacity and responsibilities of provinces and municipalities.
-Take a more pro-active approach to resolving coordination problems and a more long-term approach to building capacity N/A N/A Relations between national, provincial and local government are improved through a more pro-active approach to managing the intergovernmental system Develop regional utilities to deliver some local government services on an agency basis where municipalities or districts lack capacity.
+Take a more pro-active approach to resolving coordination problems and a more long-term approach to building capacity N/A N/A Relations between national, provincial and local government are improved through a more pro-active approach to managing the intergovernmental system Adopt a less coordination with on a da officials.
+Us strategic cro to bring diffe Develop regional utilities to deliver some local government services on an agency basis where municipalities or districts lack capacity.
 Make the public service and local government careers of choice.
 Improve relations between national, provincial and local government To provide responsive customer care services Render customer care services Adopt a less hierarchical approach to coordination so that routine issues can be dealt with on a day-to-day basis between mid-level officials.
-Use the cluster system to focus on strategic cross-cutting issues and the Presidency to bring different parties together when coordination breaks down N/A N/A Expand the scope of whistle-blower protection to include disclosure to bodies other than the Public Protector and the Auditor-General.
-Strengthen measures to ensure the security of whistle-blowers To improve service delivery by providing high quality ICT services Implementation of the electronic Integrated municipal system Centralise oversight of tenders of long duration or above a certain amount N/A N/A Fighting corruption A corrupt-free society, a high adherence to ethics through-out society and a government accountable to its people An accountability framework should be developed linking the liability of individual public servants to their responsibilities in proportion to their seniority To provide responsive customer care services Render customer care services Clear rules restricting business interest of public servants should be developed To improve service delivery by providing high quality ICT services Implementation of electronic integrated municipal system All corrupt officials should be made individually Monitor and manage Institutional issues liable for all losses incurred as a result of their corrupt actions To provide strategic management support to the Municipality Provide municipal accountability and strengthen local democracy Nation building and social cohesion Our vision is a society where opportunity is not determined by race or birth right, where citizens accept that they have both rights Improving public services and spaces as well as building integrated housing and sport facilities in communities to ensure a sharing of common To encourage good governance and public participation Effective oversight role of Council through MPAC and other platforms and responsibilities.
+Use the cluster system to focus on strategic cross-cutting issues and the Presidency to bring different parties together when co- ordination breaks down N/A N/A Expand the scope of whistle-blower protection to include disclosure to bodies other than the Public Protector and the Auditor-General.
+Strengthen measures to ensure the security of whistle-blowers To improve service delivery by providing high quality ICT services Implementation of the electronic Integrated municipal system Centralise oversight of tenders of long duration or above a certain amount N/A N/A Fighting corruption A corrupt-free society, a high adherence to ethics through-out society and a government accountable to its people An accountability framework should be leveloped linking the liability of individual public ervants to their responsibilities in proportion to heir seniority Render customer care services Clear rules restricting business interest of public servants should be developed To improve service delivery by providing high quality ICT services Implementation of electronic integrated municipal system All corrupt officials should be made individually Monitor and manage Institutional issues All corrupt officials should be made individually liable for all losses incurred as a result of their corrupt actions To provide strategic management support to the Municipality Provide municipal accountability and strengthen local democracy Nation building and social cohesion Our vision is a society where opportunity is not determined by race or birth right, where citizens accept that they have both rights Improving public services and spaces as well as building integrated housing and sport facilities in communities to ensure a sharing of common To encourage good governance and public participation Effective oversight role of Council through MPAC and other platforms a united, prosperou and responsibilities.
 Most critically, we seek a united, prosperous, non-racial, non-sexist and democratic South Africa spaces across race and class To improve quality of life for residents Guide, monitor and control spatial planning, land use management and development within the Municipality To provide roads and storm water infrastructure Maintain existing tarred roads